categories

 Exercise can do more than make you feel good – it can save your photography career

-To prevent photographer burnout, one thing you can do is take at least 15 minutes every day for some kind of physical activity.
+To prevent burnout, one thing you can do is take at least 15 minutes every day for some kind of physical activity.

 You know that studies have shown that exercise can help people feel more positive, increase their energy levels, and even improve their mood.